 Risk factors for hypoglycaemia

-The British Association of Perinatal Medicine has a breastfeeding friendly guideline on hypoglycaemia in the first 48 hours of life.
-Babies with risk factors for hypoglycaemia should receive proactive breastfeeding support, which can start antenatally if the risk factors are known in advance.
+The British Association of Perinatal Medicine has a lactation friendly guideline on hypoglycaemia in the first 48 hours of life.
+Babies with risk factors for hypoglycaemia should receive proactive breastfeeding/chestfeeding support, which can start antenatally if the risk factors are known in advance.
 BAPM recommends that only babies of those with gestational diabetes, use of beta blockers in the third trimester, birthweight <2nd centile and late preterm babies be considered as routinely at risk on the postnatal ward.
 Large babies would only be considered at risk if they had specific features making a health professional suspicious of macrosomic disorders such as Beckwith-Weidemann.